kitshinghk-crypto/kafka-event-counter/README.md

 ## Event Statistics Endpoint
 [Event Statistics Endpoint](event-statistics-endpoint) provides a REST API endpoint to show the daily event statistics.
 The endpoint returns the count of each event type of each hour for a specified date and url.
+The data is retrived from the summary table of postgresql DB.
 The following shows an example API call.

 ```
 % curl -v --request POST \